 All changes can be found in the announcement of the Ministry of Science.
 The University will, where necessary, update its information on the homepage and inform you in detail.

 Have you enrolled in a Master's programme at the University of Augsburg before completing your undergraduate course?
-Then you would have to provide proof of completion of your undergraduate degree by the end of the current winter semester 2019/2020.
+Then you would have to provide proof of completion of your undergraduate degree by the end of the current sommer semester 2020.
 If you are unable to finalise this due to the restrictions imposed by the Corona Pandemic, it is possible to extend the deadline under the following conditions:

 - You submit an informal application for an extension to the Student Office of the University of Augsburg.
 The application for extension can be sent as a scanned letter with signature as a PDF file by e-mail to email@example.com or by post.

 - In this application you must give reasons for the extent to which – due to the measures taken against the spread of the coronavirus – you were not able to complete the last required exams for passing your undergraduate degree course (reference to the measures taken, e.g. postponement of exams, extension of deadlines and naming the exams concerned).

 - The Student Office will check whether the deadline for providing proof has been exceeded due to the measures taken in connection with the novel coronavirus.